 The only item not mentioned above is "manipulation".
-And there is more research on manipulation than any other treatment available for back pain treatment?"
+And there is more research on manipulation than any other treatment available for back pain treatment!"

 I heard that once you begin care, you have to keep going for the rest of your life.

 If that were true every chiropractor would be so busy they could never accept any new patients.
 The majority of patients come in, get treated, get well, and it's over.
-Once you improve it remains your sole decision to either re-visit the office for future acute episodes of pain, or place yourself on a maintenance program with four proactive goals in mind: (1) minimize your pain, (2) maximize spinal function, (3) decrease reliance on drugs/medication, (4) and keep you employed….a favorite goal of most employers!
+Once you improve it remains your sole decision to either re-visit the office for future acute episodes of pain, or place yourself on a maintenance program with four proactive goals in mind: (1) minimize your pain, (2) maximize spinal function, (3) decrease reliance on drugs/medication, (4) and keep you employed….a favorite goal of most employers, and employees!